There are numerous fun things to do in Barcelona.

 The Catedral de Barcelona is a must-see for anyone visiting the city.
 In the heart of Barcelona, this stunning Gothic cathedral dates back to the 13th century and is one of the most important religious sites in Spain.

 How Long to Visit–3-5 days is a good amount of time.
 You won’t see everything unless, but you will get the major highlights and get a good feel for the city.

 Where to Stay– St Christopher’s Inn.

 Pro Tip: Book directly through their website.
 You are guaranteed the best price and get free breakfast.
-If you are visiting other places in Spain I would check this post about awesome airbnbs in Milan.
+If you are visiting other places in Spain, I would check this post about outstanding airbnbs in Milan.